threedi/beta-plugins/README.md

 Afterwards you should open QGIS, go to plugin manager, installed plugins, and activate the new plugins.

 - build2dmodel: Extracts elevation, landuse and soil rasters from lizard and converts them to proper 3Di rasters
-- custom statistics: calculate custom aggregations (e.g. sum, max, min, first, last, etc) for flow variables (waterlevel, volume, velocity, discharge, etc.)
+- threedi_custom_stats: 3Di Custom Statistics.
+Calculate custom aggregations (e.g. sum, max, min, first, last, etc) for flow variables (waterlevel, volume, velocity, discharge, etc.)
 - edit3dischematisation: alters 1D views to make them editable.
 Requires loading the model through the threediPlugin
 - import_hydx: imports a GWSW Hydx dataset to a 3Di model.
 - pipelevelcalculator: Calculate pipe levels based on a design and DEM.